reTHINK-project/dev-msg-node-nomatrix/README.md

 ### Developer view

 The MatrixMN code does not modify any Matrix.org specific code.
-It only implements additional componentes that can be attached to an untouched Matrix Homeserver (HS).
+It only implements additional components that can be attached to an untouched Matrix Homeserver (HS).
 This additional code is written in JavaScript, which is executed in a nodejs runtime.

 #### Suggested documentation